cmbant/docker-cosmobox/README.md

 ### Overview

-Docker with source build of gcc/gfortran 6 (experimental), plus latex, python, cfitsio as needed for running building and running codes like CosmoMC, plotting and accessing astronomical data.
+Docker with source build of the latest gcc/gfortran, plus latex, python, cfitsio as needed for running building and running codes like CosmoMC, plotting and accessing astronomical data.

-Currently gcc 6 is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
-Also includes standard openmpi and lapack libraries, plus basic build tools (inherited from small cmbant/docker-gcc-build image)
+Currently gcc 6+ is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
+Also includes standard openmpi and lapack libraries, useful basic python package configurations, as well as  basic build tools (inherited from the small cmbant/docker-gcc-build image).
+It can be used with Travis for testing python/fortran/C codes.

 GitHub: http://registry.hub.docker.com/u/cmbant/docker-cosmobox/
 DockerHub: http://registry.hub.docker.com/u/cmbant/cosmobox/